Fercita06/card-game/README.md

 Stage 2

-I created a CardGame Class where I had implemented all the methods I used to achieved the followint:
+I created a CardGame Class where I had implemented all the methods that I used to achieve the following:
-Add methods for the CardGame class that allow for the following:

 •  Card dealCard() - takes the card from the top of the deck and returns it
 •  ArrayList<Card> sortDeckInNumberOrder() - sorts the deck in number order (e.g.